 The W.R.
-Crigler Institute
+Crigler Program for Student Success

 The mission of Ursinus College is “to enable students to become independent, responsible and thoughtful individuals through a program of liberal education.
 That education prepares them to live creatively and usefully and to provide leadership in their society in an interdependent world.”
 Through these same ideals, the Crigler Institute’s goal is to facilitate a seamless transition into college life for students who are members of historically underrepresented groups.

 Goals of W.R.
-Crigler Program
+Crigler Program for Student Success

 - Enhance participants’ exposure to intellectual discourse